avatao/avatao-blog/_drafts/2016-8-26-interview-Gabor-Molnar-Rosetta-Flash.md

 GM: Web frameworks we regularly use still don't have a framework level protection against it, which means that it's up to each developer to properly generate HTML without introducing XSS.
 This approach is very error-prone.
 I think the situation is slowly improving as almost all browser support some version of [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) now, and developers of template systems have started to realize that a framework-level protection must be provided instead of relying on developers.

-*GP: Congratulations for winning [The XSS Metaphor](https://html5sec.org/minichallenges/5) security challenge?
+*GP: Congratulations for winning [The XSS Metaphor](https://html5sec.org/minichallenges/5) security challenge.
 Could you please talk about your strategy?
 How could you solve the challenge in 48 hours?*

 GM: Thanks.
 I had a pretty good idea on the topics the authors of the challenge are interested in, as I follow their web security research pretty closely.
 Two of the techniques I've tried first, and were the building blocks of the intended solution: new JavaScript features introduced in the ES6 standard, and abusing Internet Explorer's XSS filter.
 Since I wanted to experiment with IE's XSS filter for a long time, this was a good excuse to spend some time on this challenge.